Last reviewed: July 2026

 Unpermitted Work Doesn't Have to Stop Your Sale

 We buy properties with open permits, active code enforcement cases, and illegal additions.
-Get a cash offer today.
+Request a written cash offer.

 We Handle This Situation in Every Florida County